Ann Charron

 LUCKY LADY, the last dance

-Seeking justice for her child, who was illegally given up for adoption, Angélique Paradis must confront her fears as her worst nightmares become reality.
-Amidst a journey strewn with pitfalls and encounters with shattered lives where hope remains, she will conduct her search with admirable courage and unwavering determination.
-However, a dirty state affair will add to her heavy burden and put the lives of her loved ones in danger.
-In the wake of the KGB's relentless pursuit of her, she will finally be able to harness the powers of the CIA and the White House's hotline.
-However, she will not be able to save everyone she loves.
+Seeking justice for her child, illegally given up for adoption, Angélique Paradis must confront her anxieties as her worst nightmares become reality.
+Amidst a journey fraught with obstacles and encounters with broken lives where hope still lingers, she will pursue her search with admirable courage and unwavering determination.
+However, a dirty business of state will add to her already heavy burden and endanger the lives of her loved ones.
+In the wake of the KGB's relentless pursuit, she will finally be able to leverage the CIA's resources and the White House hotline.
+Yet, she will not be able to save everyone she loves.

 Lucky Lady, a story of sex, drugs and disco

-After a difficult delivery and a heartbreaking family revelation, Angélique leaves Quebec to escape to South Florida to reflect on her future.
-Her innocence, the discovery of her sexual power, the excitement of drugs, and her passion for disco music will lead her on incredible adventures.
-But soon, the devastation of AIDS and the ravages of cocaine will undermine this nonconformist euphoria of the 80s.
-Even though her duty as a mother has never left her thoughts and she feels safe in love, nothing suggests she will encounter death, the CIA, and the dark world of drug trafficking.
+After a difficult childbirth and a devastating family revelation, Angélique leaves Quebec for South Florida to escape and reflect on her future.
+Her innocence, the discovery of her sexual power, the exhilaration of drugs, and her passion for disco music lead her into a series of wild adventures.
+But soon, the devastation of AIDS and the ravages of cocaine will shatter this nonconformist euphoria of the 80s.
+Even though her duty as a mother has never left her thoughts and she feels safe in love, nothing prepares her for the encounter with death, the CIA, and the dark world of drug trafficking.